Embedded SDK

 clientSecretto the frontend - Ensure the container is sized appropriately in your layout so the component is clearly visible

-- Store both the
+- Store the

-impactPaySessionIdand your ownorderReferencefor reconciliation
+sessionIdfrom the API response and your ownorderReferencefor reconciliation